Expertizo/Onboarding/gitAndGitHub.md

 All PRs must be reviewed by a teammate before they are eligible to be merged into  the `master` branch.
 Large PRs are difficult to review.
 Be sure to break large PRs into smaller ones so that they can be reviewed quickly and deployed to production.

 * **Never** commit passwords, access tokens, or other credentials into version control.
 If you think you absolutely have to, ask first.
-If you do this by accident, tell someone immediately.
+If you do this by accident, tell your lead or PM immediately.

 * Each commit should be as small and as simple as possible.